List of Anita Blake: Vampire Hunter characters: Nicky

 Nicky is a one-eyed werelion sent to kidnap Anita Blake who ends up feeding the ardeur and being owned by it becoming Anita's "Bride".
-Later on Nicky is taken home with Nathaniel, Micah, and Anita because Anita purposely possessed him with the arduer in order to save herself and her other lovers from an unhappy person who she interviewed at Animators, Inc. Nicky is also a very dominant werelion who Anita hopes will be her lion to call instead of Haven.
+Later on Nicky is taken home with Nathaniel, Micah, and Anita because Anita purposely possessed him with the ardeur in order to save herself and her other lovers from an unhappy person who she interviewed at Animators, Inc. Nicky is also a very dominant werelion who Anita hopes will be her lion to call instead of Haven.
 In Kiss the Dead, it's stated that he is the Rex of the St. Louis Pride.
 Also in Kiss the Dead, Anita has her first experience nearly killing a lover with the Ardeur with Nicky.

 Anita finally falls in love with Nicky and they become closer in later books.
 Nicky begins to have a calming effect.
 He doesn’t understand emotions well and Anita acts as his conscience.
 He imitates behavior he learns from others as well as emotional reactions.
 He has this overwhelming desire to ensure Anita’s happiness.
 Anita can not “see” his thoughts or feelings.